LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The sensor testing process involves three key test procedures for two digital sensors.
 Firstly, the background noise for both sensors is quantified by measuring with the sensors in a constant environment without any magnets.
 Secondly, the linearity of the magnetic fields is measured for all sensors to detect deviations from the estimated ideal magnetic curve.

-At last, the temperature drift is measured by repeating the background noise test in different temperature environments.
-Sensor noise should be less than *50$\mu$T* to characterise precisely a magnetic field in a Halbach-Array of an (+mri) with precision greater than *1000 (+ppm)*.

 This research initiative contributes to the improvement of low-frequency (+mri) systems by enhancing the accuracy of permanent magnet characterisation.
 The outcome of this thesis provides insights into the selection and evaluation of sensors for future low-field (+mri) research, ultimately contributing to advancements in medical imaging technologies.

 ### Low-Field MRI